codecasterz/hello-world/README.md

 Branches accomplish similar goals in GitHub repositories.
 Here at GitHub, our developers, writers, and designers use branches for keeping bug fixes and feature work separate from our master (production) branch.
 When a change is ready, they merge their branch into master.

+Creating a new Branch:
+> Click branch:master
+> Search the name of new branch to be created....select Create <name of new branch>
+> Make required changes